immich-app/static-pages/apps/root.immich.app/src/routes/blog/2025-year-in-review/+page.md

 ---

 None of this would have been possible without our incredible community.
-Thank you for being so patient during the bumpy period, for your detailed bug reports, your feature suggestions, and your contributions.
+Thank you for being so patient during the bumpy period, for your detailed bug reports, your feature suggestions, and your creative contributions.

-On behalf of the team, we wish you a peaceful and joyful holiday season.
+On behalf of FUTO, we wish you a peaceful and joyful holiday season.
 We will wind down on GitHub and Discord activity for the rest of the year to recharge, collect more memories, and come back strong in 2026.

-As always, if you find the project helpful, you can support us at <https://buy.immich.app/.>
+_And as always, if you find the project helpful, you can support us at <https://buy.immich.app/.>_

----